Age Assurance (Minimum Standards) Bill [HL]

 Description

-The bill requires all age assurance systems used for online services or products in the UK to meet minimum standards set by Ofcom within six months of the Act’s passage.
+The bill requires all age assurance systems used for online services or products in the UK to meet minimum standards to be set by Ofcom within six months of the Act's passage.
 These standards must:

-• Offer child-appropriate functionality.
+- Offer age-appropriate functionality.

-• Provide clear information about its operation.
+- Provide clear and understandable information about its operation.

 Government Spending